One World Week 2012, Sharing Destiny - Moving towards one world

 No account yet?
 Register

-How can we shape our lives to contribute to an equitable future for all?
+In 2012 the theme asked how could we shape our lives to contribute to an equitable future for all?

 “We stand at a critical moment in Earth's history, a time when humanity must choose its future.